tobert/tobert.github.io/src/post/packerhacking.md

 This is all pretty easy to implement, but as we add features & functionality, it's getting more important that the process be repeatable and, ideally, not be something that's in my head alone.
 This is where [Packer](http://packer.io) comes in.

+To get started quickly, I did a quick search for "arch linux packer" and found that [Aaron Bull Schaefer](http://elasticdog.com/about/) has published his configs for building Arch images with Packer.
+I smashed the [fork](https://github.com/tobert/packer-arch) button and then started writing this post.